-Getting to St Helena is “travelling” in the true sense of the word.
-A little bit of planning is required, and we have given some helpful information below about some of the key information of which you should be aware.
-Details about the voyage on the RMS St Helena can be found on that section of the website.
+Getting to St Helena is “traveling” in the true sense of the word.
+Some planning is required, and we have given some helpful information below about some of the key information of which you should be aware of.

-Before leaving home you should arrange travel, personal accident, medical insurance and baggage insurance to cover the journey.
-You will be asked to produce proof of medical insurance by the immigration officer if you intend to stay longer than 48 hours.
+Before leaving home you should arrange the following to cover your journey: Travel, personal accident and medical insurance (for at least £175,000) as well as, baggage insurance.
+You may be asked to produce proof of medical insurance by the immigration officer if you intend to stay longer than 48 hours.
 Please remember to have it with your passport.

 A fee of £20.00 is payable for all visitors disembarking at St Helena: persons under the age of 12 are exempted from this fee.
 CASH ONLY – in British Sterling, Saint Helenian Pounds, US Dollars ($28.00), Euros (€25.00) and South African Rand (R400) – will be accepted for short term entry permit.

 The above £20.00 equivalents are subject to change as per the rate of exchange on the day of arrival.